maciekmm/messenger-platform-go-sdk/README.md

 * `VerifyToken` is the token needed for a verification process facebook performs.
 It's only required once.
 Optional.
 * `AppSecret` is the Application Secret token.
 It's used for message integrity check.
 Optional.
 * `AccessToken` is required to send messages.
 You can find this token in your app developer dashboard under `Messenger` tab.
-* `PageID` is required for setting welcome message.
+* `Debug` is used for setting debug mode type as described on https://developers.facebook.com/docs/graph-api/using-graph-api#debugging.
 Optional.

 The next step is to hook up the handler to your HTTP server.